darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 The research takes place in the [QGG](https://qgg.au.dk/en/) in [Aarhus University (AU)](https://international.au.dk/).
 AU is a world-class university (the largest in Denmark), with outstanding opportunities for collaboration on this particular project.
+For this project, we have access to various High-Performance Computing platform and workstations.
+In addition to the workshops in AU, we are building an "AI-lab" to prototype hardware (cameras, edge computing, ...) in-house.
 Aarhus itself is a vibrant city with an [active cultural life](https://www.theguardian.com/travel/2016/apr/05/aarhus-denmark-city-of-culture-2017), a [dynamic student community](https://www.visitaarhus.com/groups/study-aarhus) and a very high standard of living.

 ### Administrative Considerations